decentralized-identity/sidetree/docs/protocol.md

 Sidetree uses the `-<method-name>-initial-state` DID parameter to enable unpublished DID resolution.
 After generating a new Sidetree DID, in order to use this DID immediately, the user will attach the `-<method-name>-initial-state` DID Parameter to the DID, with the value being the encoded string of the create operation request.

-e.g. `did:sidetree:<unique-portion>?-sidetree-initial-state=<encoded-create-operation-request>`.
+e.g. `did:sidetree:<did-unique-suffix>?-sidetree-initial-state=<encoded-create-operation-request>`.

+See [DID Create API](#DID-Creation) section for detail on how to construct a create operation request.

-This allows any entity to support all of the following usage patterns:
+This feature allows any entity to support all of the following usage patterns:

 - Resolving unpublished DIDs.
 - Authenticating with unpublished DIDs.